o-ran-sc/nonrtric/test/auto-test/README.md

 Basically, the test script pulls the images, re-tag them and pushes them to the temporary registry.
 Locally built images are also pushed to the same report.
 All pods started by the script will then pull correct images from the temporary registry (a docker hub registry works fine - requires login to push images though).
 In this way, the test script has full control over which images are actually used and it is also guaranteed that multiple pod using the same image version actually use the same image.

-In addition, the kubernetes config file shall be downloaded from the master node of the cluster prior to the test - the config file is used by the command kubectrl to access the cluster.
+In addition, the kubernetes config file shall be downloaded from the master node of the cluster prior to the test - the config file is used by the command kubectl to access the cluster.

 The following flags shall be added to the command: `--kubeconfig <config-file> --image-repo <repo-address> --repo-policy local\|remote`
 The image repo flag shall be the name of the repo (in case of docker hub -  e.g. "myprivateregistry") and repo policy shall be set to `remote` indicating that all images shall use the temporary registry.